notAperson535/OneClick-macOS-Simple-KVM/docs/manualmethod.md

 ```
     -drive id=SystemDisk,if=none,file="$VMDIR/macOS.qcow2" \
 ```
-> Note: If you're running on a headless system (such as on Cloud providers), you will need `-nographic` and `-vnc :0 -k en-us` to the end of basic.sh for VNC support.

-Then run `basic.sh` to start the machine and install macOS.
-Remember to partition in Disk Utility first! (macOS extended journaled) Once macOS is succesfully installed, you can select the macOS partition with ctrl+enter to set it as the default boot and automatically boot up the VM without the macOS Installer attached.
-This will prevent OpenCore from default booting the installer.

-If the mouse is not aligned properly, edit the basic.sh file and change `-usb -device usb-kbd -device usb-mouse \` to `-usb -device usb-kbd -device usb-tablet \`

-If you get an error that says access denied, run `sudo ./basic.sh` which will give it admin privelages.

 ## Step 2a (Virtual Machine Manager)
 1. If instead of QEMU, you'd like to import the setup into Virt-Manager for further configuration, just run `sudo ./make.sh --add`.